Installing and Configuring the Caddy Web Server on Debian 10

 1. Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

-2. Complete the sections of our Securing Your Server guide to create a standard user account, harden SSH access, and remove unnecessary network services.
+2. Complete the sections of our Securing Your Server guide to create a standard user account and harden SSH access.

-3. Register (purchase) your site’s domain name and follow our DNS Manager Overview guide to point the domain to your Linode.
+3. Register (purchase) your site’s domain name and follow our Manage DNS Records guide to point the domain to your Linode.

 4. Update your system: